bitwiseworks/cmake-os2/Help/command/cmake_parse_arguments.rst

 .. code-block:: cmake

-   my_install(TARGETS foo bar DESTINATION bin OPTIONAL blub)
+   my_install(TARGETS foo bar DESTINATION bin OPTIONAL blub CONFIGURATIONS)

 After the ``cmake_parse_arguments`` call the macro will have set or undefined the following variables::